Syyreth/ModsAmongUs/README.md

 ![alt text](https://github.com/Syyreth/ModsAmongUs/blob/main/Images/Survivor.png)

 ## Impostor Roles
+Please note that impostors are unable to win whilst the Serial Killer, Arsonist, Plaguebearer, or Coven are alive.
+They must be the last faction standing (excluding crewmates) to win.
 ## Janitor
 **Based off Town of Salem**<br/>
 The Janitor is an impostor role which also has the ability to remove a body from the game.
 The Clean ability and the Kill button share a cooldown, meaning if one ability is used, both will go on cooldown, so the impostor can choose if they want to clean a body, or kill a player.